-Neighbor kills dog Bellingham family got after Vegas shooting
+Man kills dog Washington family got after Vegas shooting

 Lona and Joseph Johnson were at the Route 91 Harvest Music Festival last year when a gunman shot more than 500 people.
 The couple said they got the dog to deal with post-traumatic stress.

-BELLINGHAM — A family is mourning after a neighbor shot and killed their dog — a Labradoodle they got to help deal with stress and anxiety following last year’s mass shooting in Las Vegas.
+BELLINGHAM, Wash.
+(AP) — A Washington state family is mourning after a neighbor shot and killed their dog — a Labradoodle they got to help deal with stress and anxiety following last year’s mass shooting in Las Vegas.

-The Bellingham Herald reports Lona and Joseph Johnson were at the Route 91 Harvest Music Festival on Oct.
-1, 2017, when a gunman shot more than 500 people.
-Among the wounded was their cousin, Melinda Brockie.

-The couple said they got the dog, Jax, to deal with their post-traumatic stress.

 Most Read Local Stories